piles and haemorrhoid

 How to do:

-• Relax your arms at your sides.
+• Relax your arms alongside the body.

-• Hold the pose for 5–10 minutes.
+• Hold the position for 5–10 minutes.

 4. Balasana (Child’s Pose)